Separation Lawyers

 - Communicate the Decision to Separate

-- This communication can be verbal or written but must show that the relationship has ended.
+- One or both partners must clearly state that the relationship has ended.

-- The date of separation becomes important later when applying for divorce.
+- The date of separation is important for later divorce proceedings.

 - Adjust Living Arrangements